dastrobu/argtree/README.md

  * Can commands be nested?
    * If there exist commands, there should be also sub-commands and sub-sub-commands.

-The good thing is, everything can be done with ArgTrtestCommandParsingee.
+The good thing is, everything can be done with ArgTree.
 However, it requires a bit of an understanding, how the parsing works, since the order in which parses are added to the parse tree matters.
 To support finding out the correct order, consider to switch on logging while parsing, see [Logging](#logging).